kkruecke/cplus-documentation/notes/templates.rst

         }
      };

-     // #1: Partial specialization in which the 2nd parameter is always a pointer to the type of the first generic parameter. template<typename T, int I> class A<T, T*, I> {
+     // #1: Partial specialization in which the 2nd parameter is a pointer to the type of the first generic parameter. template<typename T, int I> class A<T, T*, I> {
         public:
         void describe() const